jimiryquai/hylia/src/posts/growth-marketing-foundations.md

 * Why refining a campaign post-launch is so essential.
 * How to use monitoring tools to optimise your conversion rate post-launch.
 * How you can use A/B testing even on low traffic websites.

+## Course: Identifying and amplifying growth channels

+## Major growth channels

+5 main growth channels this training program will explore later in further depth: SEM (Search Engine Marketing), SEO (Search Engine Optimization), Social and Display Ads, Email Marketing, and Content Marketing.

+# Identifying, testing, and measuring growth channels

+You can’t focus on optimizing all 5 channels at once.
+In this lesson, Sophia advises on how to assess which (and how many) channels to focus on.
+You’ll learn which channels are best for scale-ability and budget, and how to determine if a channel has succeeded or failed.
+When is it time to cut your losses?
+How much time should you devote to each channel for testing?
+Sophia will also clue you into which channel is a safe bet to invest time and resources in for just about any company.

+### How to pick the first channel

+* Study the channels that your audience uses
+* Identify the channels that are a clear mismatch for you
+* Avoid channels that are too competitive
+* Pick a safe bet to start: SEO

+### How to measure the results of the channel

+* High ROI
+* High ability to scale

+### Identifying failing channels

+Look at your data!

+### Identifying successful channels

+Channels must be given the chance to scale before deciding whether they are successful or not.

+# Myths about SEO

+The top 3 myths about SEO and address the root of their misperception:

+1. You shouldn't waste time on SEO - it's automatic

+   It's not - Google will crawl you site faster if you have:

+   * **Domain authority** - how well does your site compares to that of your peers
+   * **Page authority** - how well your site is set up for success
+   * **Content schedule** - how frequently you publish new content
+   * **Popularity** - a combination of site traffic, click-through-rate(CTR) and time on site

+2. You have to rank #1 for a certain keyword